 Designed for students interested in programs requiring a strong background in chemistry.
-Topics include chemistry principles and problem solving techniques; the structure of matter; introduction to quantitative relationships (the MOLE concept) as well as chemical reactions and reaction types.
+Topics include chemistry principles and problem solving techniques, the structure of matter, introduction to quantitative relationships (the MOLE concept), and chemical reactions and reaction types.
 Lab included.
-Prerequisite: MATH 098 (5 CR) (NSL)
+Prerequisite: C or better in MATH 098 or placement test (5 CR) (NSL)